Are You Voter ID Ready? Need a Photo ID to Vote? Can't get to the DMV? Here is help from Dane County Voter ID Coalition voteridwisconsin.org

 Belleville WI 53508

 The first day to vote an absentee ballot can take place as soon as ballots are available in the Clerk's office.
-Call clerk at 424-3848 for more information and hours of absentee voting.
+Call or text clerk at 424-3848 for more information and hours of absentee voting.

 The last day to vote an absentee ballot in the clerk's office is the Friday preceding the election at 5:00 p.m.
 Wis.
 Stats.
 6.86(1)(b)